feathr-ai/feathr/docs/quickstart_local_sandbox.md

 The Sandbox is ideal for:

-- Feathr developers to test new features since this docker should everything they need
 - Feathr users who want to get started quickly
+- Feathr developers to test new features since this docker should everything they need.
+It comes with the python package as editable model so developers can iterate easily.

 ## Getting Started